xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/referencedby.md

+References to this member from other entities.

 ## Signature

 ```typescript
 referencedBy?: ReferencedByDataModel[] | undefined;
 ```

+## Remarks

+Contains a list of other documented entities that reference or use this member.
+This reverse reference information helps understand the member's usage throughout the codebase and enables comprehensive cross-reference navigation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>